We're a society today where intellectual property (IP) protections in its various forms are a huge and constant feature of the digital landscape.

 But it can also be abused in some pretty creative ways, to wit:

-A patent troll* in Texas had bought a portfolio of patents, once of which was a patent on a "scan to email" function that's common on multi-function printers.
+A patent troll* in Texas had bought a portfolio of patents, one of which was a patent on a "scan to email" function that's common on multi-function printers.

 * A patent troll is a "non-practicing entity" (NPE) -- a company whose only business is to buy-up seemingly old and worthless patents to repurpose them to extort money from other companies who may be "infringing" on those patents.
 Patent trolls themselves do nothing constructive.

-There is nothing ground-breaking or original about scan-to-email.
+Because there is nothing ground-breaking or original about scan-to-email.
 The two core functionalities -- scanning and email -- had already existed for years.
-And they were also being used together albeit as two separate tasks.
+And they were also being used together albeit as two separate tasks (scanning a document then emailing the scanned file).
 Combining those tasks into one function was an obvious next step, requiring no special skill, insight, or "original art" (in patent parlance) to implement.
 Under USPTO rules, this patent should never have been granted in the first place.
+Yet it was.

-There are thousands of other bad-faith patent infringement lawsuits, like the one above, filed every year.
+There are thousands of other bad-faith patent infringement lawsuits, like the one above, filed every year in the US.

 Drug patents